warpfork/go-jst/docs/configuration.md

 Check out the `jst.Color` type -- it's a field you can set in the `jst.Config` object, which in turn you can provide as an argument to the `MarshalConfigured` function.

+See the [colors](colors.md) documentation for more info about color codes.

 By default, JST output does no coloring.
 You can configure it to use ANSI color codes by filling in this structure, though.

 Currently it is only possible to highlight keys; in the future we want to support more kinds of highlighting.